 A visit to the Memorial Art Gallery is a journey through more than 5,000 years of art history.
 From the relics of antiquity to works in the vanguard of contemporary movements, the Gallery offers a panorama of the world’s art.
+With the completion of Centennial Sculpture Park, the Gallery’s 14-acre campus has been transformed into a spectacular urban space that is a destination for Rochesterians and visitors alike.

 The Gallery’s permanent collection of more than 12,000 objects has been called the best balanced in the state outside of metropolitan New York City.
 In addition to its collection, the Gallery offers a year-round schedule of temporary exhibitions, lectures, concerts, tours and family activities.